i-score/OSSIA/README.md

 Required OS versions: MacOS 10.7 and above, Win7 and above, Ubuntu 14.04 and above.

 # First Run

-You need git installed on your computer
+Running `./Build.sh` will give you all the supported options.

 ##OSX
-You need to install brew / macports on OS X. See instructions below to install brew for OSX
+You need to install brew / macports on OS X. See instructions below to install brew for OS X.

+Jamoma for Max externals will be automatically build.

 ##Linux & OSX
 If you want to try the current i-score release quickly, run :